CURRENT INTERCOLLEGIATE ATHLETIC PROGRAMS (2020-2021)

 The medical form must be completed and turned in to the Athletic Department BEFORE student-athletes are cleared for participation.

 Regent is in the early development stage of building a state-of-the-art 40-acre athletic complex with NCAA-certified courts and modern facilities.
 The complex will serve as a hub for students to exercise and compete, and a gateway to our local community and beyond through tournaments and athletic events.

-Soccer Field, Football Field, 8 Tennis Courts, Track, 2 Volleyball Courts, 4 Basketball Courts, Softball Field, Baseball Field, Lacrosse Field
+Soccer Field, Football Field, 8 Tennis Courts, Track, 2 Volleyball Courts, 4 Basketball Courts, Softball Field, Baseball Field, and Lacrosse Field.

-Basketball Courts, Volleyball Courts, Track, Wrestling Gym, Rock Climbing Wall, Boxing Ring, Fitness & Weight Training Equipment, Group Exercise Areas, Student Commons with Café
+Basketball Courts, Volleyball Courts, Track, Wrestling Gym, Rock Climbing Wall, Boxing Ring, Fitness & Weight Training Equipment, Group Exercise Areas, and Student Commons with Café.

 You can enjoy soccer, basketball, flag football, softball, ultimate Frisbee, volleyball, Little League, and much more through Regent University Intramural Sports.
 Participation is open to all students, staff, and faculty, as well as CBN employees and spouses.
 All sports are coed and provide an opportunity for the Regent community to be involved in a variety of athletic activities in a Christian environment.